Complexity of Jelly-No and Hanano games with various constraints: HANANO is NP-hard even with one bounded board dimension

 It is easy to see that solving the constructed level is possible if and only if the original instance has a solution.

 This concludes our proof of Theorem \ref{columns}. \end{proof}

-\section{\textsc{Hanano} is NP-Hard even with one bounded board dimension}
+\section{HANANO is NP-hard even with one bounded board dimension}

-In this section we prove that 1-Colour \textsc{Hanano} remains NP-Hard even with one bounded board dimension (either length or height).
+In this section we prove that 1-Colour \textsc{Hanano} remains NP-hard even with one bounded board dimension (either length or height).
 For these problems though, let us note that, unlike 1-Colour \textsc{Jelly}, it is not known whether they are in NP.
-In Section \ref{sec:hananoLines}, we prove that 1-Colour \textsc{Hanano} with bounded board height is NP-Hard.
-In Section \ref{par:hananoLength} we adapt our proof of Section \ref{par:jellyLength} to show that 1-Colour \textsc{Hanano} with bounded board length is NP-Hard.
+Besides, we make use of movable grey blocks, which act similarly to black jellies from \textsc{Jelly}.